nlp-unibo/multimodal-am/multimodal-dataset/GUIDELINES.md

     - a _splits_ subfolder containing the new audio files after splitting into chunks
     - a version of the audio file __trim.wav_ corresponding to the trimmed version of the original
-    - audio file, and the original audio file
+    - the original audio file

 - The dataset will be available in the following folder [MM-USElecDeb60to16](files/MM-USElecDeb60to16).